Le dernier sorcier

 Mahler, Dvorak, Sibelius

 Released: November 11, 2016

-All Who Wander is inspired by something that lives within all of us, the little voice in us that wants us to step out and experience the world.
+Winner of the BBC Music Magazine 2018 Vocal Award, All Who Wander is inspired by something that lives within all of us, the little voice that wants us to step out and experience the world.
 Despite their diverse origins, this collection of songs by Mahler, Dvorak, and Sibelius represents thoughts and feelings that can be both universal and deeply personal.
 These songs echo human experiences, showing the fullness of our lives through moments that are often simultaneously raw and alluring, and always fascinating.